nyx-space/quality-assurance/docs/process/design.md

 In fact, during the development of additional guidance laws, it became evident that the notion of "achievement" of a guidance law was important, and so was the preparation of a guidance law for the next call (e.g. to move onto a subsequent objective).
 This is OK: **the detailed design document is updated throughout the development of a product to account for changes.**

+[^1]: In the case of software design, the notion of _ownership_ refers to the part of the code which is responsible for managing another one.
+For example, if `Process A` _owns_ `Process B`, then `Process A` is the process which _starts_ `Process B`.
+It may further be responsible for ensuring that if `Process B` fails appropriate action is taken.

 *[API]: Application Programming Interface
 *[ICD]: Interface Control Document